Knowledge Level: Beginner

 Stamina is pushed to the limit as the riders maintain top speeds over the gruelling 4km race.
 Together they must maximise efficiency, taking it in turns to ride at the front.
 After their turn, the front rider will swing up the track and re-join the line at the back.
 This must be perfectly timed as riders keep only centimetres apart and any error of judgment can be disastrous.

-Riders score points according to their placing in each event with fewer points being awarded the higher the placing.
-The overall winner of the Omnium is the athlete who has accumulated the lowest number of points across all six events.
+Riders score points according to their placing in each event with more points being awarded the higher the placing.
+Riders take their score into the final event, the points race, where any points scored are added on to their overall total.
+The winner of the omnium is the athlete who has accumulated the highest number of points across all six events.